 It’s normal for teenagers to worry about things.
-Some common teenage issues are schoolwork, stress, bullying and body image.
+Some common teenage issues are schoolwork, stress, depression, bullying and body image.
 If your child’s worry about teenage issues won’t go away, you can do lots of things to help.

 What your child is worrying about: top teenage issues

 The teenage years are a time of rapid growth and change – physically, mentally and socially.
 For some teenagers, change can be scary, whereas others take it in their stride.

 Teenagers often have to make early decisions about school subjects, study, careers and work.
 In fact, many teenagers feel that their secondary school marks decide their whole future – that’s a lot of pressure.

 If you add economic change, job security, globalisation and mental health to the usual teenage issues, it isn’t surprising that your child can sometimes feels quite worried.